snail vine

 Temperature and Humidity

-As a tropical plant, the vine can tolerate warm environments, but the lowest temperature it can handle is around 40 degrees Fahrenheit.
+As a tropical plant, the snail vine plant can tolerate warm environments, but the lowest temperature it can handle is around 40 degrees Fahrenheit.

 Soil Requirement